salehmosleh/newsha/README.md

 # newsha
-Newsha is a Persian text-to-speech package for javascript
+Newsha is a Persian speech-to-text package for javascript.